 This mirrors the broader industry shift where monetization becomes part of gameplay rather than an interruption — studios deploying AI-driven optimization for offer timing and pricing see measurably faster ARPDAU growth during this sequencing process.
 Top-grossing games in 2025 generated over 60% of their revenue post-launch through LiveOps mechanics, not launch-window spending.

-Your monetization model should follow from your game’s retention profile and audience, not the other way around.
-Here is a decision framework based on what I recommend to clients through Game Growth Advisor’s consulting services:
+Your monetization model should follow from your game’s genre, retention profile, and audience — not the other way around.
+Below is the genre-by-genre decision matrix I use when advising studios through Game Growth Advisor’s consulting services.
+The “winning” model is rarely a single stream — it is the sequence in which streams are layered.

 If your game has…Start with…Then layer…